DMT breathwork and transcendence

 What is DMT (N,N-Dimethyltryptamine)

 Boasting the title of the most potent psychedelic on Earth, DMT, when ingested, elicits profound psychedelic and often mystical-type experiences.
 Notably, it mimics the near-death experience, wherein individuals describe transcending their physical bodies and entering alternate realms.
 This unique attribute led researcher Rick Strassman, M.D. from the University of New Mexico, to dub DMT the “spirit molecule” [6].
 Strassman posits that DMT facilitates the soul’s movement in and out of the body, playing a pivotal role in birth, death experiences, and the deepest states of meditation [7].
-Intriguingly, there is also speculation about DMT’s involvement in deep REM sleep, and dreaming, and its potential influence on the evolution of human consciousness.
+Intriguingly, there is also speculation about DMT’s involvement in deep REM sleep, and dreaming, and its purported to have played a role in the evolution of human consciousness.

 In an interesting aside, Holotropic Breathwork, one of the original branches of modern Breathwork, emerged in the 1960s through the pioneering work of Psychiatrist and LSD-facilitated therapy researcher Stanislav Grof.
-Grof achieved notable success in utilizing LSD to assist his patients in overcoming PTSD.
-However, with the substance becoming illegal in the United States, he ingeniously developed his conscious, connected Breathwork technique.
-This innovative approach proved effective in inducing psychedelic-like states that facilitated profound healing, without relying on conventional psychedelic substances.
+Grof achieved notable success in utilizing LSD to assist his patients in overcoming severe PTSD.
+However, when LSD became illegal in the United States, he discovered that connected breathing could naturally produce similar psychedelic-like states that facilitated profound healing.

 Exploring the Natural Production of DMT in the Human Body